NZ graduates' application guidelines

 A combined application is required to sit the National Midwifery Exam and to be registered as a midwife.

-The fees are $200 to sit the examination and $300 to be registered.
+The fees are $200 to sit the examination and $300 to be registered and must be paid with the application.
+There is no pay later option unless the shool will be paying one of both of the fees.
 Some schools do not pay either fee.
 If you think someone else will be paying either or both fees you should confirm this with absolute certainty before starting your application.
 This is between you and the other party.
 If no payment is received your application will be declined.

 These are gazetted fees and are non-refundable.Collapse -